JanWielemaker/ffi/doc/cmem.md

 In addition, the type =wchar_t= is recognised by the library to facilitate portable exchange of Unicode text represented as wide character strings.

+Note that we have `char`, `schar` and `uchar`.
+The latter two are explicitly signed or unsigned.
+Whether `char` is signed or not depends on the C compiler used to compile the this package.

 ### Constructed types